ClutchKick2207/Google-Career-Certificates/Foundations of Project Management/01 - Becoming an effective Project Manager/00 - Exploring how a project manager adds value.md

 			- Managing Tasks
 			- Budgeting and Controlling costs
 		- ...all so the project can be done in the approved timeframe
+	- Adds Value through key areas
+		- **Prioritisation**
+			- Project managers add value to their teams and organisations through effective prioritisation of tasks required to complete a project
+			- Communicate with the team and stakeholders in order to make a plan on what to do first and what order
+		- **Delegation**
+			-
+		- **Effective Communication**